arun-kr-reddy/notes/cplusplus.md

   int enumValue = uFoo::a;  // implicit conversion
   int enumValue = sFoo::a;  // error
   ```
 - **union:** different variables of different types in same memory location
+use when member variables are used in either-or but never both fashion
   ```cpp
   union unn
   {